 Brock's on-court success also carried over into the classroom.
 With his emphasis on academics and graduation of players, over 60 GCC student-athletes received scholarships and continued their basketball careers at four-year institutions.

 Prior to his stint at Grayson, Brock was an assistant coach for the men's basketball team at East Central University (Okla.) from 1985-87.
 He got his start in coaching as the head boys coach at Durant High School (Okla.) from 1982-85.

-He and his wife, Janice, have two daughters, Danika and Whitney, both Texas Tech graduates and two grandsons.
-Danika is married to Mark Morefield and they are the proud parents of a son, Harrison.
-Whitney has an eight-year-old son, Brock, and is employed by the WISD at South Waco Elementary School.
+He and his wife, Janice, have two daughters, Danika and Whitney, both Texas Tech graduates, and six grandsons.
+Danika is married to Mark Morefield and they are the parents of two sons, Harrison and Ryan.
+Whitney is married to Patrick Uptmore, they have four sons, Brock, twins Clayton and Kylan, and Karson.